jnatali/sagehen_meadows/data/field_observations/groundwater/sub-daily loggers/README.md

 ## Sagehen Groundwater Data: Sub-Daily Loggers in Shallow wells

-This directory contains groundwater levle measurements for three meadows in Sagehen Basin during the growing season: May/June to Oct/Nov 2018-19 using *logging pressure transducers at a 10-min frequency*.
+This directory contains groundwater measurements for three meadows in Sagehen Basin during the growing season: May/June to Oct/Nov 2018-19 using *logging pressure transducers at a 10-min frequency*.

 During this time, the study used: